 In 2002, I began to chronicle my adoption journey and created Forever Parents, a supportive online community for adoptive and waiting parents.
 Over the next year, we grew our support forums to include an adoption shop and a blog.
 Forever Parents stayed active, helping thousands of people for over ten years.
 I’m in the process of updating and moving all the posts to this blog, in the Forever Parents section.
 This post was originally published on September 13, 2011, by forum member, Keadie.
+In 2012 I adopted my two young grandchildren so you’ll see updated posts under this topic.

 Technology is an amazing thing, isn’t it?
 It gets more amazing all the time.
 People with infertility problems have increasingly more options to build their families.
 One of those ways is through embryo adoption.